How To Stop Dachshund Behavior Problems

 6. Aggression:

 Dachshund Aggression is the worst!
-So many doxie owners feel lost and upset when their loving dachshund literally turns into a vicious brat.
-If your dachshund shows his dominance towards people or dogs, they may have issues with submitting to authority.
+So many doxie owners feel lost and upset when their loving Dachshund literally turns into a vicious brat.
+If your Dachshund shows their dominance towards people or dogs, they may have issues with submitting to authority.

 Why Is My Dachshund Aggressive?